The Swindale Fells

 End of the road

 Swindale is beautifully remote.
-There’s a paved road, of sorts, that’ll take you some of the way there.
+There’s a paved road, of sorts, that takes you some of the way there.
 But ultimately you have to accept the inevitable and walk the rest of the way in.
 Persevere with the journey and your reward is pure solitude.
 You’ll be lucky (or unlucky, depending on your point of view) to see another person all day.

 Walking down the pockmarked road, I spot signs that nature knows it is in charge here.
 From the tiniest wren, with its nest arrogantly sited in prime position by the road, to the mighty white-tailed eagle – which I later learnt had been spotted scoping out nearby Haweswater that very same day – birds of all shapes and sizes swoop across the track, as if my presence this morning is an intrusion into their domain.